dncoder14/Minimus/README.md

-# 📺 TV Show Encyclopedia
+# 🎬 Minimus – TV Show Encyclopedia

-**TV Show Encyclopedia** is a modern and responsive web application built with React that provides comprehensive information about TV shows and movies.
-The app uses public APIs to fetch real-time data, allowing users to explore and learn more about different shows with ease.
+**Minimus** is a modern and responsive web application built with React that serves as a TV Show Encyclopedia.
+It provides detailed and organized information about TV shows and movies.
+The app fetches real-time data from public APIs, enabling users to search and explore shows with a clean, elegant interface.

 ---